Puerto Rico Relief & Recovery

 Hurricane Maria made landfall early morning in Puerto Rico on Wednesday, September 20.
 The Category 4 storm battered the island completely knocking out power.
 Streets, bridges, homes, and churches have collapsed.

 With your help, the Spanish Eastern District of the C&MA shipped two containers of much-needed supplies to Puerto Rico.
 The shipment included 25 generators.
-Your gifts also helped pastors provide food vouchers to local grocery stores for those in need.
+Your gifts also continue to help pastors provide food vouchers to local grocery stores for those in need.

 Once electricity is restored and the immediate crisis lessens, local Alliance churches will then be able to shift their focus to long-term recovery.
 Your continued gifts will go a long way in helping support locally-led recovery efforts into 2018.
 Will you give today?